Who needs a Threadripper system?

 - Some tools: My tools for working on a desktop computer are a little primitive, comprising a nice screwdriver and a strong right arm.
 But for laptop work in general I picked up a nice iFixit toolkit, the Pro Tech Toolkit.
 I am hoping that this nice tool kit will give me a bit of an edge with the smaller screws and tight plastic tabs of the laptop world.

 Nothing much more planned for the hardware side of the T460 although if I bump into a bigger kit of RAM I would perhaps look at upgrading to 16GB, there are two slots and access looks not too bad.
+As a bonus I get to have a proper look at the internals at the front and perhaps clean things up a little.
 And then I should really leave it as it is as the plan was to make this a very utilitarian machine...